ClusterHQ/flocker/docs/faq/index.rst

 Can I attach a single volume to multiple hosts?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not currently, support from multi-attach backends like `GCE in Read Only mode`, or NFS-like backends like storage, or distributed filesystems like Glusterfs would need to be integrated.
+Not currently, support from multi-attach backends like `GCE in Read Only mode`, or NFS-like backends like storage, or distributed filesystems like GlusterFS would need to be integrated.
 Flocker focuses mainly on block-storage uses cases that attach a volume to a single node at a time.

 What happens when the node where my container is running dies, crashes or restarts?